 EASA Applied Anthropology Network

-Applied Anthropology Network (AAA) is the main European platform dedicated to the exchange of information and experiences related to practical applications of anthropology and ethnography.
-It enables a circular transfer of knowledge between academia, private and public sectors, NGOs, interest groups, students and other individuals.
+Applied Anthropology Network (AAN) is the main European platform dedicated to the exchange of information and experiences related to practical applications of anthropology and ethnography.
+The network enables a circular transfer of knowledge between academia, private and public sectors, NGOs, interest groups, students and other individuals.
 The network is part of the European Association for Social Anthropologists.

 - Popularize the value of anthropological methods and theories for practical problem-solving in different areas and sectors.

-- Support the work of applied anthropologists, highlighting and discussing its value in both academic and non-academic venues.
+- Support the work of (applied) anthropologists, highlighting and discussing its value in both academic and non-academic spaces.

-- Build bridges that foster new cross-disciplinary and cross-sectoral professional collaborations, and increasing the presence of anthropologists in non-academic spaces.
+- Build bridges that foster new cross-disciplinary and cross-sectoral professional collaborations, and improve the presence of anthropologists in non-academic spaces.

-- Provide a networking platform for mutual support; facilitate job-matching, project opportunities, and guidance to the wide community.
+- Provide a networking platform for mutual support; facilitate job-matching, project opportunities, and guidance to the wider community.

 - Working towards a world, in which anthropology is a relevant discipline with significant weight in decision-making, policies, and design.

-- Working towards a world, in which anthropological theory and practice in society, business, industry and governance fosters innovation based on people's needs and socio-culturally differentiating factors.
+- Working towards a world, in which anthropological theory and practice in society, business, industry and governance foster innovation based on people's needs and socio-culturally differentiating factors.

 - Working towards a world, in which relationships between academic spaces and fields of application (NGOs, companies, governments) are supportive and beneficial.

-- the network organizes an annual symposium, named “Why the World Needs Anthropologists” (WWNA) and arranges satellite events
+- the network organizes an annual symposium, called “Why the World Needs Anthropologists” (WWNA) and arranges satellite events

 - develops educational activities and fosters scholarly debate

 - supports publication activities of the network members

 - assists in hosting panels and presentations at academic conferences

 - holds network meetings at WWNA event and EASA biennial conference